 4. Reykjavik (Iceland)

-Iceland is a striking country full of volcanos, glaciers, waterfalls, hot springs, and magical northern lights.
+Iceland is a year-round destination because it’s a striking country full of volcanoes, glaciers, waterfalls, hot springs, and magical northern lights.

-Reykjavik is the gateway to seeing plenty of natural wonders while offering tons of cultural activities including art museums, photography exhibits, and music performances.
+Reykjavik is the gateway to many natural wonders while offering many cultural and family-friendly activities, including art museums, photography exhibits, and music performances.

 Highlights include Reykjavik’s city lake Reykjavikurtjorn and the Hallgrimskirkja Church, a 244-foot-high expressionist building with a viewing platform that boasts breathtaking 360-degree views of the entire city.